 Additional Needs is a specialised service which offers assessments and support for learners with specific learning difficulties such as dyslexia, dyspraxia, ADHD, autism, Asperger Syndrome, impaired vision or hearing, reduced mobility, cerebral palsy, epilepsy, arthritis and ME.
 You may also want support if English is not your first language.
 We can also offer communication support workers and interpreters for deaf students, readers/scribes and other support staff appropriate to your needs.
 To find out about the support available, please contact our Additional Needs Adviser at [email protected]

-We offer a discrete provision for learners who may have a severe learning difficulty, ADHD, autism, Asperger Syndrome or a physical disability, and need direct support.
-Our VAS section allows learners to study in two ways, either on a full-time basis or part time for two days a week.
+We offer a discrete provision for learners who may have a learning difficulty or disability, ADHD, autism or a physical disability, and need direct support.
+Our Foundation Learning section allows learners to study in two ways, either on a full-time basis or on a part-time basis.

-Learners studying full time will join the Transition to Independence programme, where they will be given the opportunity to engage in challenging learning activities allowing them to develop a range of skills that follow a broad curriculum.
+Learners studying full-time will join the Foundation Learning Programme, where they will be given the opportunity to engage in challenging learning activities allowing them to develop a range of skills that follow a broad curriculum.
 The aim of this course is to develop students’ independence, work in practical ways to promote teamwork, and give students the chance to make choices about their future.

 You will be given a personal tutor who will help create an individual learning plan for you to identify targets to work towards.

-If you require further information about any of these programmes, or you wish to apply for a place, please contact firstname.lastname@example.org or call Mark direct on 0121 667 5050.
+If you require further information about any of these programmes, or you wish to apply for a place, please contact Elaine Groves at [email protected] or call Elaine direct on 0121 667 5050.

 What Ofsted said about our special needs provision: